-The Living Museum forms the basis of our commitment to documenting the vibrant history of our nine acre heritage site here at Addi Road.
+The Living Museum forms the basis of our Addi Road’s commitment to documenting the vibrant history of our 3.6 hectare heritage site.

-From pre-colonisation to it’s use as a military depot, all the way to it’s transformation as the birthplace of multicultural Australia there is a rich and deep history here that we want to preserve for future generations.
+From pre-colonisation to it’s use as a military depot, all the way to it’s transformation as the birthplace of multicultural Australia, there is a rich and deep history here that we are preserving for future generations.

 The stories of this special place reflect the major events of our nation, from the appropriation of Aboriginal land to the birth of multiculturalism, with several wars and cultural shifts in between.

 Along with the Indigenous, colonial and 20th-century military histories of the site, the history of Addison Road Community Centre itself is highly significant.
 It is one of the oldest and largest community centres in Australia, founded in 1976 thanks to the efforts of local advocates and activists, ethnic welfare groups, childcare and arts workers, social workers, performers and environmentalists.

 Forty-five years on, the vision of a place of opportunity for multicultural communities to thrive and find voice through the arts and culture continues to develop at Addi Road.